Traitor000/Weather-Play/README.md

 # Weather-Play
 It displays dynamic current weather information according to the user's location.
-It allows user to play in contests and compete with other users and win grandeur prizes and cash money.
+It is hosted live on  https://asteroid-meteroid.github.io/Weather-Play/ Check it out for it's unique UI design.